Documentation

 Server page → Files tab.
 You get a file browser, drag-and-drop upload, in-place editing for text files, plus rename, mkdir, and delete.
 The same paths show up over SSH and in your agents' working directories.

-Snapshots run automatically.
-Click Manage backups in Server details to see the full snapshot list, create a backup on demand, or restore from any snapshot.
+Snapshots run automatically once a day.
+On the Server page → Overview, the Maintenance section has a Manage backups button — open it to see the full snapshot list, create a backup on demand, or restore from any snapshot.
 Restoring usually takes 1–3 minutes — your server is briefly unreachable while it swaps in.

 Your subscription was canceled or payment failed.
 Resubscribe from the dashboard to restore access.
 Data is preserved during suspension — nothing is deleted.

 Sidebar → Agents → Add agent (or Server → Agents tab).
-The wizard walks you through picking the agent type (Claude Code, Codex, Gemini, opencode, OpenClaw, Hermes), naming it, optionally pairing a channel (Telegram, Discord, or no channel), and authenticating in a terminal.
+The wizard walks you through picking the agent type (Claude Code, Codex, Antigravity, Grok, opencode, OpenClaw, Hermes), naming it, optionally pairing a channel (Telegram, Discord, or no channel), and authenticating in a terminal.

-Open the agent's ⋮ menu.
-Restart fixes a crashed process.
-Sign in re-runs the auth flow if a token expired.
-If a channel is attached, Pair re-links it.
-Logs will usually show the underlying reason.
+Restart from the row's ⋮ menu fixes a crashed process.
+For anything deeper, click Manage to open the agent, then use the Settings tab: Sign in re-runs the auth flow if a token expired, and Pair re-links a channel if one is attached.
+The agent's logs on the Overview tab usually show the underlying reason.

 Yes — add as many as you like from /dashboard/agents/new.
 Each runs as its own systemd service with its own working folder.
-Use Clone in the ⋮ menu to spin up a new instance from an existing agent's config.
+To spin up a new instance from an existing agent's config, open that agent (Manage) and use Clone under Settings → Configuration.

 Yes.
-Use Change folder in the agent's ⋮ menu to point it at any subdirectory of /home/claude/projects.
+Open the agent (Manage) and use Change folder under Settings → Configuration to point it at any subdirectory of /home/claude/projects.
 The agent will cd into that folder on every start and only see files under it.

 Yes — every 5dive server has a built-in way for agents to talk.
 You can ask one agent to send a message to another, or have it wait for an answer before continuing — this is what makes coordinator-and-workers patterns work.
 For agents you create yourself from the dashboard, you have two options the first time: install the 5dive-cli skill on the lead agent (Agents page → Skills section, first tile) so it knows about the bus, or just give it a starting hint like: "Use the 5dive CLI on this server to message the writer agent and wait for its reply — run `5dive agent --help` for the syntax."
 After that it picks up the pattern.
 Agents that another agent spawns get the skill automatically.

-Paperclip is the multi-agent orchestrator panel that ships pre-installed on every 5dive server.
-It always sits at the top of the Agents list — click Connect to mint a CEO invite link, then Open panel to launch the UI at paperclip.<your-domain>.
+Paperclip is a multi-agent orchestrator panel that ships pre-installed on every 5dive server.
+It lives under Server → Connect tools → Productivity: click the Paperclip tile to mint a CEO invite link, then open the panel at paperclip.<your-domain>.

 Open /dashboard/agents/new, pick Claude (or another agent), pick Telegram as the channel, and paste a bot token from @BotFather.
 The dashboard provisions the agent and the bot starts replying as soon as the install step finishes.